shamimbdpro/wp-maximum-upload-file-size/readme.txt

 1. Download the plugin.
 2. Unzip it and upload to _/wp-content/plugins/_
 3. Open WordPress admin - Plugins and click "Activate" next to the plugin
-4. Activate & open plugin's settings page located in the main admin menu
+4. Activate & open plugin's settings from Media>Increae Upload Size.

 == Screenshots ==